USPTO Examiner BOR HELENE CATHERINE - Art Unit 3797

 Interview Effectiveness

-Conducting an examiner interview provides a +12.6% benefit to allowance rate for applications examined by BOR, HELENE CATHERINE.
-This interview benefit is in the 48% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +19.4% benefit to allowance rate for applications examined by BOR, HELENE CATHERINE.
+This interview benefit is in the 62% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness